American Removal begins with a language.

 Until a war to end all wars.
 Two atom bombs dropped on “Japs,” but none on German nazis or Italian fascists.

-After the war, American Removal grows to include “Un-American,” “Black radicals,” and “communist hippies” into its lexicon.
+After the war, American Removal includes “Un-American,” “Black radicals,” and “communist hippies” into its lexicon.

-Once these begin to ring hollow, it reinvigorates itself: “[Black] drugs and gangs,” “[Black] welfare queens,” [Latinx and Asian] immigrant “invasion.”
+Once these ring hollow, it reinvigorates itself: “[Black] drugs and gangs,” “[Black] welfare queens,” [Latinx and Asian] immigrant “invasion,”

 American Removal then sanctifies itself, calling on “[white] property owners” to “revolt.”